-For the loans in the pool, our analysis estimated the foreclosure frequency and the loss severity in a 'AAA' stress scenario, and by multiplying the foreclosure frequency by the loss severity, the potential loss associated with each loan.
-To quantify the potential losses associated with the entire pool, we weight each loan's foreclosure frequency and loss severity by its percentage of the total pool balance.
+We assess the credit quality of the cover pool by estimating the credit risk associated with each loan in the portfolio.
+To derive the overall credit quality, we weight each loan's foreclosure frequency and loss severity by its percentage of the total pool balance.
 The product of the weighted-average foreclosure frequency (WAFF) and weighted-average loss severity (WALS) estimates the required loss protection, assuming all other factors remain unchanged.
-We assume that the probability of foreclosure is a function of both borrower and loan characteristics and will become more likely-and the realized loss on a loan more severe-as the economic environment deteriorates.